realcathode/elf-loader/README.md

 ## Statement

-Implement a custom minimal ELF loader, capabale of loading and executing statically linked binaries in Linux.
+Implement a custom minimal ELF loader, capable of loading and executing statically linked binaries in Linux.

 Your loader must eventually support: